hbs-rcs/bz2data/README.md

     'STANDARD'|'REDUCED_REDUNDANCY'|'STANDARD_IA'|'ONEZONE_IA'|'INTELLIGENT_TIERING'|'GLACIER'|'DEEP_ARCHIVE'|'OUTPOSTS'|'GLACIER_IR'|'SNOW'|'EXPRESS_ONEZONE'

-Destination zip file names will have a count digit appended to the string passed to 'archive_names' for each zip archive created when zip file zise is reached, for example:
+Destination zip file names will have a count digit appended to the string passed as the 'archive_names' parameter for each zip archive created when zip file zise is reached, for example:

     research-data-archive-0.bz2